rafael-fuente/rafael-fuente.github.io/input/content/articles/2020-10-24-Van-Cittert-Zernike-Theorem The Double Slit Experiment with Coherent and Incoherent Light.md

 Far away from the sources, as happens when we measure the mutual coherence from a distant star, the mutual coherence function is relatively large because the sum of the observed fields is almost the same at any two points.
 Perfectly spatially incoherent light refers to the situation where the complex field phasors from the radiating point sources are stochastically independent, where there is no correlation between the field phasors at different points or times, leading to a mutual coherence near zero. <br />

-Furthermore, the mutual intensity it's also interesting, because beyond measuring the spatial coherence can also be used to compute the intensity along a propagation plane. [[2]](#references)
+Furthermore, the mutual intensity it's also interesting, because beyond measuring the spatial coherence can also be used to compute the intensity along a propagation plane[[2]](#references).

 We also define the normalized coherence, that we'll use in the next section as: